 After lunch, you have the option to visit the Chengdu People’s Park.
 There are many scenic spots in this park, including the Gold Water Stream, the Goldfish Island and the Potted Landscape Garden.
 Besides appreciating the charming landscape, tourists can sail on the artificial lake, drink tea in the teahouse by the lake and watch all kinds of exhibitions and performances on the Rockery Square.

-Around 5pm you will say goodbye to the Adventure Leader and board your train to travel to Xian.
-Here you will meet your new Adventure Leader and go to your hostel.
+Around 5pm, you will say goodbye to your Adventure Leader and board your train to travel to Xian, the next stop on your China group tour.
+Here, you will meet your new Adventure Leader and go to your hostel.

 You have the morning free to visit temples, museums or go shopping in your own time.

 Today’s unmissable attraction is the tour of the world famous Terracotta Warriors!
-The Terracotta Army in Xian, is a large collection of life-size terra cotta sculptures in battle formations, reproducing the mega imperial guard troops of Emperor Qin Shi Huang (259 – 210BC), the first emperor of the first unified dynasty of Imperial China.
-As a UNESCO World Heritage Site, the Terracotta Army is no doubt a must-see for every visitor to Xian.
+The Terracotta Army in Xian is a large collection of life-size terracotta sculptures in battle formations, reproducing the mega imperial guard troops of Emperor Qin Shi Huang (259 – 210BC), the first emperor of the first unified dynasty of Imperial China.
+As a UNESCO World Heritage Site, the Terracotta Army is a must-see for every visitor to Xian.